Language Models Are Capable of Metacognitive Monitoring and Control of Their Internal Activations: LLMs can control their neural activations

-Among all axes, such LR axes may be particularly useful for practical LLM safety and alignment.
-The LR axes, each trained to predict morality labels from neural activations of one specific layer, can be conceptualized as an external neural-based oversight system designed to monitor the ``morality'' of LLM neural activations.
-Successful explicit control suggests that LLMs can hack the oversight system, by selectively generating ``moral'' tokens that elicit favored neural activations.
+Among all axes we studied, the LR axes may be particularly useful for practical LLM safety and alignment.
+The LR axes, each trained to predict semantic labels (e.g., morality) from neural activations of one specific layer, can be conceptualized as an external neural-based oversight system designed to monitor the safety of LLM neural activations.
+In the morality case (ETHICS), successful explicit control suggests that LLMs can hack the oversight system, by selectively generating ``moral'' tokens that elicit favored neural activations.
 Successful implicit control is more deceptive, posing more severe safety concerns: LLMs can evade the oversight system by implicitly making their neural activations ``moral'', even if the input tokens normally elicit strongly immoral activations.

 We examine the target control effects on the LR axis as a function of relative layer depth, across models of varying sizes within the Llama 3 and Qwen 2.5 families (Fig.~\ref{fig:models_layers_lr_snr}a).
-Control effects are consistently stronger in explicit control than in implicit control, and in Llama 3 series than in Qwen 2.5 series (for the same relative depth and similar model size).
+Control effects are consistently stronger in explicit control than in implicit control, and in the Llama 3 series than in the Qwen 2.5 series (for the same relative depth and similar model size).
 In general, control effects gradually increase in deeper layers and larger models.

 Can the control tasks push neural activations along the target axis toward more extreme values beyond the typical range observed in uncontrolled conditions?
 We find that Llama-3.1 70B can achieve this (Fig.~\ref{fig:models_layers_lr_snr}b), suggesting that powerful LLMs might alter their activations along targeted axes substantially (and trick external detectors), driving these toward more extreme values in either direction.
 Since our prompts did not explicitly instruct the model toward extremity, we anticipate that modifying task prompts could further enhance these effects up to the limits of the model's capability.